osama/osama.github.com/projects/index.md

 ## <a name="android"></a>Android Applications
-While I do not currently have any Android apps on the Play Store, I am developing some ideas that I plan on introducing to the market.
+While I do not currently have any apps on the Play Store, I am developing some ideas that I plan on introducing to the market.
 The source for these will be shared on GitHub.

+* **[NurseApp](https://github.com/mcoded/NurseApp)**: This was developed as a course project (in a group of 4) to aid with the hospital triaging process.